Dipto1971/GMeet-Clone/WebRTC-protocol/ImportantTerms.md

 3. **Both Peers**:
    - Exchange **ICE candidates** to determine the best route for communication.
    - Exchange media streams (audio, video) via **tracks**.

-Let me know if you'd like code examples or further clarification on any of these points!